Corey4005/retrieve-STEMNET/README.md

 - requests 2.31.0
 - tqdm 4.66.1

-You can install these dependencies using pip by running:
+You can install all dependencies except python using pip by running:

 ```bash
 pip install -r requirements.txt